Low-latency machine learning FPGA accelerator for multi-qubit-state discrimination: Results and Discussion

-The novel approach of splitting the first hidden layer of Arch-5 ($512\times64\times5 $) into 8 parallel segments results in Arch-7, reducing the latency from 33 cycles to 19 cycles, an improvement of {42}\%.
-There is, however a significant jump in resources consumed, which might be the result of extra \textit{QuantIdentity} layers introduced before \textit{Concat} layer and increased level of parallelism.
-This architecture strikes the right balance between complexity and performance.
-Binarized models are fast but they show significant drop in the fidelity.
-It is difficult to draw patterns in the maximum operable frequency of the design based on model architecture, as this largely depends on the Xilinx Vivado tool with only a few handles to control the outcome.
+The novel approach of splitting the first hidden layer of Arch-5 ($512 \times 64 \times 5$) into eight parallel segments results in Arch-7, reducing latency from $33$ cycles to $19$ cycles, an improvement of $42$\%.
+However, this comes with a significant increase in resource consumption, likely due to the additional \textit{QuantIdentity} layers introduced before the \textit{Concat} layer and the heightened level of parallelism.
+This architecture effectively balances complexity and performance.
+While binarized models are fast, they yield a significantly reduced fidelity.
+It is challenging to identify patterns in the maximum operable frequency of the design based on model architecture alone, as this is largely influenced by the Xilinx Vivado tool, which offers limited control over the outcome.

-For applications like single qubit characterisation, we have also implemented an ultra low latency SVM based state discriminator on FPGA.
-It offers better decision boundary when compared to MF with ultralight footprint on the hardware.
-Further details on SVM implementation can be found in the Appendix.
+Additionally, we have implemented an ultra-low latency SVM-based state discriminator on FPGA, which is particularly useful for single-qubit state discrimination.
+This method offers an improved decision boundary compared to a matched filter while maintaining an ultra-light hardware footprint.
+Further details on the SVM implementation can be found in the Appendix B.